-Gynecomastia can be referred to by many names, some of them downright crude (the term “man boobs” comes to mind).
+Gynecomastia can be referred to by many names, some of them downright crude (the term “man boobs” comes to mind) and there are types and grades of Gynecomastia too.
 If you asked the average person on the street, they would admit to believing that gynecomastia is a rare condition.
 The fact is, the excess breast tissue that leads to the appearance of female-like breasts occurs in over half of all men.

 Surgery may also help treat any psychological issues that become present on account of the breast growth condition.
 For grade one gyno, surgery tends to produce very successful outcomes.

-This grade of gynecomastia is identified by severe breast enlargement with substantial extra skin.
+This types and grades of Gynecomastia is identified by severe breast enlargement with substantial extra skin.
 The breasts tend to be highly visible and can mimic female breasts.
 Surgery is the only form of treatment and can reduce the male breasts to a more normal contour.

 Hormone imbalances, illegal drug use, and steroid abuse are just some of the causes that can lead to a gynecomastia condition.
 There also exist other factors that can determine how severe the condition can become.

 The older you are, the less elastin and collagen your skin possesses.
 Without these elements, the skin can begin to break down, which in turn leads to sagging on or around the chest.
-The aging process can exacerbate male gyno, which has the potential to advance your gynecomastia grade.
+The aging process can exacerbate male gyno, which has the potential to advance your types and grades of Gynecomastia.

 Gynecomastia can run in your family.
 If your family members have any form of the condition, you may have it too.
 Yours may not look exactly like theirs, but the condition can be present, and surgery can help.